RSS Feed

 Then- great adventure – we walked from 4th street down Broadway (at 11 at night) past Times Square with all the huge lit-up advertising signs- to 58th Street, then back down 5th Avenue to Central Park and The Plaza… about 25 city blocks, I think.
 What a walk.
 No taxis were available- it’s just about impossible to get a taxi in New York unless you get with a doorman, or stand at a taxi stand.
 The streets were jammed with people- all sorts – absolutely packed (you’d never see this in downtown Houston, unless it’s 5PM and they’re waiting for the buses home).

-There were some absolutely beautiful women and gorgeous men here, and they wore all sorts of different outfits, but these outfits are all…black!
+Some absolutely beautiful women and gorgeous men here, wearing all sorts of different outfits, but these outfits are all…black!
 Skinny pants for women are definitely in; black leather jackets, pea coats – I love all this stuff.

 The other side of New York is the homeless.
 They are everywhere…it is shattering.
 When we got to 58th Street, there’s a sort of overhang, and under it were all the homeless carts in a row.
 So hard to take in.